Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Women with precancerous cells in their cervix usually have no symptoms.
-A woman typically does not have any symptoms until the cells turn into cancer and then grow and invade the deepest parts of the cervix or other pelvic organs.
-That is why it is important that you have a regular Pap test since cervical cancer is easier to treat in its early stages, when it's small and has not spread.
+A woman often does not have any symptoms until the cells turn into cancer and then grow and invade the deepest parts of the cervix or other pelvic organs.
+That’s why it’s important to have a regular Pap test.
+Cervical cancer is easier to treat in its early stages, when it's small and has not spread.
 The Pap test checks for cells that are cancer or precancer.

 Symptoms of cervical cancer are often like other conditions that aren’t cancer, and may include:

 Vaginal discharge.
 You may have a watery or unusual discharge.

 Abnormal vaginal bleeding.
 Your may have bleeding between your periods or after sex.
 Blood flow during your period may be heavier and last longer than usual.
-Or you may have bleeding after having gone through menopause.
+Or you may have bleeding after menopause.

 Pain.
 You may have pain during sex or pain in the pelvic area not from sex or other activities.